Unidata/netcdf-java/docs/src/public/userguide/pages/netcdfJava_tutorial/overview/UsingNetcdfJava.md

 ## Using netCDF-Java Maven Artifacts

-We make the NetCDF-Java library available as Maven artifacts.
+We make the netCDF-Java library available as Maven artifacts.
 To use them in your build, you need to add the Unidata Releases repository:

 ~~~xml